prkumar/uplink/docs/source/dev/converters.rst

     github = GitHub(BASE_URL, converter=load_model_from_json)

-Alternatively, you can add the :py:meth:`uplink.loads.install` or :py:meth:`uplink.dumps.install` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:``converter`` parameter:
+Alternatively, you can add the :py:func:`@install <uplink.install>` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:``converter``
+parameter:

 .. code-block:: python

+    from uplink import install, loads

     # Register the function as a default loader for the given model class.
-    @loads.install
+    @install
     @loads.from_json(Model)
     def load_model_from_json(model_type, json):
         ...